EliYakubov7/Snake-Game/README.md

 - The 0 is a head of the snake
 - The F is a sign to fruit and you need eat it (You get 10 score)
 - Every time you eat the fruit, the tail will increase in one
 - The game not contains a limits.
-You can move through the wall
+You can move through the walls
 - If you encounter the serpent's tail, then you will be disqualified and the game is automatically closed
 - You move with keys (W = Up , A = Left , S = Down , D = Right)
 - you can pause the game (P) and quit of game (Q)